stevejchacon/pizzatip/README.md

 Questions: Are holidays worth working, did the menu price increase & delivery charge increase affect the tips,

 explain lack in ability to track when the tips were earned

+Approach to the D3 Visualizations:
+- While performing this analysis, there was effort made to self study a LinkedIn Learning HTML Essential Training course by Jen Simmons.
+This beginner course was ideal for trying to learn the foundations of HTML which played a key-role in being able to create the layouts for the D3 visualizations